lifebit-ai/cloudos-cli/README.md

 	Workflow list saved to workflow_list.json
 ```

-Normally, collected workflows are those that can be found in "WORKSPACE TOOLS" section in CloudOs.
+Normally, collected workflows are those that can be found in "WORKSPACE TOOLS" section in CloudOS.
-By using `--curated` flag, the collected workflows will only include "CURATED PIPELINES & TOOLS".
+By using `--curated` flag, the collected workflows will instead include "CURATED PIPELINES & TOOLS" only.

 ```bash
 cloudos workflow list \